Adal (historical region): History

-The French writer Pierre d’Avity states in the 17th century that Harar is the chief town of the region and is located in the ninth degree of altitude.
 Adal had friendly trade relations with Abyssinia during the reign of Sahle Selassie in early 1840s which led to a delegate from Harar referred to as "Abdal Wanag" (lion of Adal) administrating the Abyssinian town of Aliyu Amba.
+Nineteenth century French trader Charles-Xavier Rochet d'Héricourt remarked that Harar, the principal town of Adal, a region predominantly populated by Somalis was the most significant trading route, as it connected Ifat with the port city of Berbera.
 In 1842 British traveler Charles Johnston described Harar as the last city of Adal.
 Adal state would be annexed by Ethiopia in the late 1800s during Menelik II's invasion after the Battle of Chelenqo.

 In the 1900s, the designated emperor of Ethiopia, Lij Iyasu, entered into marriage alliances with the peoples of Adal.
 He married the daughter of a Somali noble, the daughter of an Afar descended from Abubakr Ibrahim Chehem, the governor of Ottoman Zeila, and the daughter of Abdullahi Sadiq, a Harari aristocrat.